Model-agnostic Selective Labeling with Provable Statistical Guarantees: Extension to Regression Tasks

 We evaluate Conformal Labeling on two regression problems: sentiment analysis with GPT-4o and protein structure prediction with AlphaFold.
 We use the data provided by \cite{candes2024probablyapproximately}.
 For sentiment analysis, we prompt GPT-4o to output a prediction interval $[a_i, b_i]$ for each target $Y_i$, set the predicted value as $\hat{Y}_i = (a_i+b_i)/2$, and use the interval length $U_i = b_i-a_i$ as the uncertainty score.
 For protein structure prediction, we take experimentally derived structures as ground truth and AlphaFold predictions as $\hat{Y}_i$.
 Uncertainty scores are obtained from AlphaFold’s internal confidence measure, the average predicted local distance difference test (pLDDT).
 For both experiments, we employ the L2 loss function.

 In Table~\ref{tab:regression}, we report the performance of Conformal Labeling on regression tasks with $\alpha=0.1$.
-In all cases, Conformal Labeling consistently controls the realized FDR below the target level.
-A key observation is that Conformal Labeling’s selection result in regression task is highly sensitive to the choice of the tolerance parameter $\epsilon$.
-For instance, in sentiment analysis, setting $\epsilon=0.05$ yields an AI-labeled ratio of only $4.55\%$, whereas a slightly larger value $\epsilon=0.06$ increases the ratio to $47.84\%$.
-In practice, selecting an appropriate $\epsilon$ may require domain expertise or prior knowledge about the task.
+In all cases, Conformal Labeling consistently controls the realized FDR below the target level, while a larger loss threshold $\epsilon$ leads to higher power.